frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    it from https://raw.githubusercontent.com/frepple/frepple/4.2/requirements.txt
    (make sure to replace 4.2 with the appropriate version number!)

-   Next, install these modules with a pip3 command:
+   Next, install these modules with a pip3 command.
+Make sure to run it as root user or use sudo - otherwise the packages will be installed locally for that user instead of system-wide.
    ::

       pip3 install -r requirements.txt